qzxtu/Colour-Reader/README.md

 Colour Reader is a tool that visualizes hexadecimal colours.
 When you paste a hexadecimal colour into the page, the page background changes to that colour.

 ## Features
-- **Colour Visualization**: When you paste a hexadecimal colour, the page background changes to that colour.
+- **Colour Visualization:** Paste a hex colour, the page changes to that colour.
-- **Colour History**: The colours that have been pasted previously are saved and displayed at the bottom of the page.
-When you click on a colour from the history, the page background changes to that colour.
+- **Colour History:** Past colours are saved.
+Click a past colour, the page changes to it.
-- **Smooth Transitions**: When the background colour changes, the transition is smooth and lasts 0.5 seconds.
+- **Smooth Transitions:** Colour changes are smooth.
-- **Persistent History**: The colors that you have pasted previously are saved and displayed when you re-enter the page, thanks to the use of cookies.
-This allows the colors you have previously pasted to be saved even after closing and reopening the page.
+- **Persistent History:** Past colours are saved even after closing the page.
-- **Clipboard Copy:** By clicking on a color in the history, the color code will automatically be copied to your clipboard.
-This allows you to easily reuse colors without having to remember or type the color code again.
+- **Clipboard Copy:** Click a past colour, it’s copied to your clipboard.
-- **Right-Click to Delete:** By right-clicking on a color in the history, you will have the option to delete colors from the history.
-This helps you manage your color history more effectively.
+- **Right-Click to Delete:** Right-click a past colour to delete it from history.

 ## How to Use
 1. Open the web page.
 2. Copy a hexadecimal colour.